 You can also be credited for employment periods in Sweden when applying for unemployment benefits in another EU/EEA country or Switzerland.

-In some cases you may also be entitled to credit the time spent running your own business in other EU/EEA countries when you apply for unemployment benefits in Sweden.
+In some cases, you may also be entitled to credit the time spent running your own business in other EU/EEA countries when you apply for unemployment benefits in Sweden.

 You may even, in some cases, be entitled to claim unemployment benefits for time spent running your own business in Sweden when you apply for unemployment benefits in EU/EEA countries.

-How you apply for benefits
+How to apply for benefits

 - Some countries will require additional information.
-Our case workers can provide you with details of the exact information required by the various countries.
+Our caseworkers can provide you with details of the exact information required by the various countries.

 Right to join and eligibility to claim benefits

-Those who have worked in an EU/EEA country or Switzerland but lived in Sweden and returned here at least once a week are deemed to be frontier workers.
+Those who have worked in an EU/EEA country or Switzerland but lived in Sweden and returned at least once a week are deemed to be frontier workers.
 If you, like frontier workers, live in one EU/EEA country and work in another but return to your country of residence less than once a week, you may be deemed to be a "non-genuine frontier worker".
 This could apply, for example, if your central interests remain in Sweden or if you are a seasonal worker.
 Alfa-kassan makes a judgment whether to deem you a non-genuine frontier worked based on the information you provide.